 For Foreign Connectors, the value specified by the Drop Directory is also provided.

 Routing Group Connectors identify the targeted Routing Group and list all targeted Exchange servers with one exception.
 Routing Group Connectors that target Exchange Server 2007 have a blank Target routing group property.

 Legacy Gateway Connectors identify foreign connectors which are homes on legacy Exchange servers (Exchange Server 2003 and Exchange 2000 Server)

 The Address Spaces tab provides a list of all address spaces in the Exchange org, separated by Address Type.
 Each Address Space lists all associated connectors detailing the cost.
 The list of connectors is ordered based on the connector selection algorithm for using that particular address space so the first connector on the list is the connector that Exchange Server 2007 will typically use for delivery to that address space.
 The actual route may vary depending on message size constraints set on the connector and the size of a given message.

-The connect ors listed here have hyperlinks that link back to their properties on the Send Connectors tab.
+ors listed here have hyperlinks that link back to their properties on the Send Connectors tab.

 Compare Log Files

 One very useful feature of the Routing Log Viewer tool is the ability to load two different routing table logs and view the differences between them.
 This helps to identify any changes that have occurred in the routing topology between different sets of logs.
 In the File Menu, choose "Compare Log File" and open a second log file.